Improving Kazakhstan and Kyrgyz Republic’s Cross-Border Trade with the People’s Republic of China

 • Patrick Renz, Director’s Advisor, ADB

-• Huijie Zhang, Professor, Information Institute of Chinese Academy of Agricultural Sciences
+• Huijie Zhang, Deputy Director General, Agricultural Information Institute, Chinese Academy of Agricultural Sciences

 10:30-11:30 Session 2: How ADB Can Support DMCs with AI Application to Promote High-Quality Development